MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ja-JP/Teams/teams-exploratory.md

 - m365initiative-deployteams
 appliesto:
 - Microsoft Teams
-ms.openlocfilehash: 0a9069a0ab86c043749f24b5c7b19d2e4ff6280b
+ms.openlocfilehash: a5124c36b48c4cd8d6d2a466cbdc46c962b9aa11
-ms.sourcegitcommit: 173bdbaea41893d39a951d79d050526b897044d5
+ms.sourcegitcommit: 6e85f3f70f8488ab827ac352c0f324b6dfd4b856
 ms.translationtype: MT
 ms.contentlocale: ja-JP
-ms.lasthandoff: 08/07/2022
+ms.lasthandoff: 10/04/2022
-ms.locfileid: "67268842"
+ms.locfileid: "68376845"
 ---
 # <a name="manage-the-microsoft-teams-exploratory-license"></a>Microsoft Teams Exploratory ライセンスを管理する

-Microsoft Teams Exploratory エクスペリエンスを使用すると、Azure Active Directory (Azure AD) を持ち、Teams のライセンスを取得していない組織内のユーザーは、Teams の Exploratory エクスペリエンスを開始できます。管理者は組織内のユーザーに対して、この機能をオンまたはオフに切り替えることができます。
+The Microsoft Teams Exploratory experience lets users in your organization who have Azure Active Directory (Azure AD) and aren't licensed for Teams initiate an exploratory experience of Teams.
+Admins can switch this feature on or off for users in their organization.

 ## <a name="whats-in-the-teams-exploratory-experience"></a>Teams Exploratory エクスペリエンスの内容